Amon-Ra St. Brown Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Matchup vs. Seattle

-- The Seahawks are allowing 284.3 passing yards per game this year, the NFL's 31st-ranked pass defense.
+- The 284.3 yards per game the Seahawks are conceding through the air makes them the NFL's 31st-ranked pass defense.

-- The Seahawks have allowed 21 passing TDs this season (1.4 per game), ranking them ninth among NFL defenses.
+- With 21 passing TDs conceded this season, the Seahawks defense is ranked ninth in the NFL.

 Recent Performances

-- St.Brown put together a 91-yard performance against the Falcons last week on nine catches while being targeted 11 times and scoring one touchdown.
+- In last week's outing against the Falcons, St.Brown was targeted 11 times, totaling 91 yards on nine receptions while scoring one touchdown.

-- St.Brown has totaled 254 receiving yards (84.7 per game) and two touchdowns, hauling in 25 passes on 34 targets in his last three games.
+- St.Brown has put up 254 yards during his last three games (84.7 per game) with two touchdowns, hauling in 25 passes on 34 targets.

 St.Brown's Detroit Teammates